 Thanksgiving is a wonderful day to celebrate what you’re grateful for, have some laughs, and reconnect with family over a delicious dinner.
-But whether you’re newly sober or years into recovery, this holiday can be challenging.
+But whether you’re newly sober, years into recovery, or simply don’t want to drink anymore, this holiday can be challenging.

 After all, how can you say “no” to loved ones offering you alcohol during Thanksgiving?
 What are the best ways to stay occupied throughout the evening, and how can you keep your stress levels in check?

 If you could use some extra help staying sober this holiday season, we’ve got you covered.
 Below are ten tips for a successful sober Thanksgiving.
 And remember, there’s never any shame in reaching out for support if you’re struggling with drinking during the holidays.